enspiral-dev-academy/curator/README.md

 - to get current available language options run **curator languages**

-- creates a _template folder in current directory, with sub folders for each language, each with code, text and links files.
-Template.md is also created for the language agnostic readme content
+- creates a readme-rb.md file, a readme-cs.md file and a readme-js.md file with their language specific content scraped from the relevant language directory.
+Also creates a README.md file with links to the language specific readmes.

+- **warning** be careful not to run curator build straight after curator init or before you have inserted the correct data into the template.md and relevant language directories and files; it will override the existing readme with links to the individual readmes.

 ```
 curator build -A
 ```

-- will build ruby and c#
+- builds ruby and c#